A-Krivoshen/Time-Spent-Tracker/README.md

 Time Spent Tracker allows you to track how much time users spend on your website.
 It provides a customizable display of the total time with language options.
 Use the [time_spent] shortcode to display the tracker on your posts or pages.

 == Short Description ==
-Track the total time users spend on your site with customizable display options and shortcode support.
+Track how much time users spend on your website with customizable display options.

 == Installation ==
 1. Upload the `time-spent-tracker` folder to the `/wp-content/plugins/` directory.